 For two decades readers around the world have been fascinated by Brian Capon's crystal-clear descriptions of how plants work.

+What happens inside a seed after it is planted?
 How do plants use each other - and animals - to survive?

 How do they reproduce, and how do they transform nutrients into growth?

+"Botany for Gardeners" is the most complete, compact, and accessible introduction to the world of botany available.
+The new edition has been expanded with dazzling scanning electron microscope photographs and even more amazing facts about plants.
 Especially timely are new essays on food plants: what makes plants edible, the effects of climate change, and the role of genetic engineering.

 Whether it's the exotic behaviors of unusual seeds, the astounding weight-bearing capacity of the Victoria waterlily, or the ingenious existence of lichens, the third edition of "Botany for Gardeners" will be embraced by beginning gardeners and devoted plant-o-philes.